okta/odyssey/packages/docs/base/elements.md

 ---
+template: plain
-title: Elements
+title: HTML Elements
+headline: Elements
+lead: Odyssey takes care to provide additional style to the following HTML elements by default.
 ---

-::: slot nimatron-all

-# Elements

-Odyssey takes care to provide additional style to the following HTML elements by default.

 ## abbr <a name="abbr"></a>
 > The HTML `<abbr>` element represents an abbreviation or acronym; the optional title attribute can provide an expansion or description for the abbreviation.
 If present, title must contain this full description and nothing else. - <cite><a href='https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr'>MDN</a></cite>